-13.5.13.
-Transporting media for offsite destruction
+13.5.14.
+Transporting media and IT Equipment for offsite destruction

-Requirements on the safe handling and physical transfer of media between agencies or to commercial facilities can be found in the PSM.
+Requirements on the safe handling and physical transfer of media and IT Equipment between agencies or to commercial facilities can be found in the PSR.

-13.5.13.C.01.
-Control: System Classification(s): All Classifications; Compliance: SHOULD Agencies SHOULD sanitise media prior to transporting it to an offsite location for destruction.
+13.5.14.C.01.
+ControlSystem Classification(s): All Classifications; Compliance: SHOULD [CID:4371]

+Agencies SHOULD sanitise media and IT Equipment prior to transporting it to an offsite location for destruction.

 13.6.
-Media Disposal
+Media and IT Equipment Disposal

 13.6.1.
-Media is declassified and approved by the CISO, or his delegate, for release before disposal into the public domain.
+Media and IT equipment is declassified and approved by the CISO, or delegate, for release before disposal into the public domain.

 - 13.6.2.
-This section covers information relating to the disposal of media.
-Information relating to the disposal of IT equipment can be found in Section 12.6 Product Sanitisation and Disposal. - 13.6.3.
-NZEO caveated material requires additional protection at every level of classification. - 13.6.4.
-In general terms, media containing NZEO material should be sanitised and redeployed or sanitised and destroyed in accordance with the procedures in this section.
-Media that has contained NZEO material must not be disposed of, to e-recyclers or sold to any third party.
+This section covers information relating to the disposal of media and IT equipment.
+Further information relating to the disposal of IT equipment can be found in Section 12.6 Product Sanitisation and Disposal. - 13.6.3.
+NZEO endorsed material requires additional protection at every level of classification. - 13.6.4.
+In general terms, media and IT equipment containing NZEO material should be sanitised and redeployed or sanitised and destroyed in accordance with the procedures in this section.
+Media and IT equipment that has contained NZEO material must not be disposed of, to e-recyclers or sold to any third party. - 13.6.5.
+Note the discussion in section 13.4 Media and IT equipment sanitisation, on the challenges and difficulties in effectively sanitising media of all types.

-13.6.5.
+13.6.6.
 Declassification prior to disposal

-Prior to its disposal, media needs to be declassified to ensure that classified information is not accidentally released into the public domain.
+Prior to its disposal, media and IT equipment needs to be declassified to ensure that classified information is not accidentally released into the public domain.

-13.6.5.C.01.
-Control: System Classification(s): All Classifications; Compliance: MUST Agencies MUST declassify all media prior to disposing of it into the public domain.
+- 13.6.6.C.01.
+ControlSystem Classification(s): All Classifications; Compliance: MUST [CID:4385]

+Agencies MUST declassify all media and IT equipment prior to disposing of it into the public domain. - 13.6.6.C.02.
+ControlSystem Classification(s): All Classifications; Compliance: MUST [CID:4386]